 Michigan is known as the ‘Lady of the Lake’ because of the 5 Great Lakes of the state and more than 11000 inland lakes flowing through the state.
 Michigan gets its name from the word ‘Mishigami’, which means ‘large water’ or ‘large lake’.
 In fact, it is said that you can reach an inland lake every 6 miles in any direction.
-Further, another interesting fact about Michigan is that it is the only state which has 2 peninsulas, the upper and the lower peninsula.
-But the state has a lot more to offer, such as dunes, forrests, farmlands, apple trees, and it is a mix of natural beauty and booming city life.
-So let us explore the Michigan road trip destinations!
-Simultaneously the nearest state Illinois also offers exciting road trip destinations within budget.
+Further, another interesting fact about Michigan is that it is the only state that has 2 peninsulas, the upper and the lower peninsula.
+But the state has a lot more to offer, such as dunes, forests, farmlands, and apple trees, and it is a mix of natural beauty and booming city life.
+We can say that as a road trip destination, Michigan can be a perfect choice.
+So let us explore what are the Michigan road trip destinations!

 1. Mackinac Island: Victorian town & Arch Rock

 The first of many Michigan Road trip destinations is Mackinac Island.
 It is a unique experience of its kind.
 This place has only 500 permanent residents but scores and scores of temporary ones moving in and out of the place.

 Since 1898, motor vehicles have not permitted here and so, they have horse-driven carriages & buggies to take you around, even the police and fire trucks are horse-driven.
 Along with these, there are Victorian cottages to take you back in time.
 These present great opportunities for the photographer community and can make your road trip memorable.